fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-patient-intro.md

 #### Additional Information

+##### Home municipality vs address information

+Home municipality is represented with MunicipalityCode extension.
+Municipality means in this context the municipality which is registered as the primary residence location.
+The home municipality is always registered by the [Digital and Population Data Services Agency](https://dvv.fi/en/municipality-of-residence).
+In most cases the address information contains the same information presented in MunicipalityCode extension but there are situations where `address.city` is not the same as the value in extension.
+Address is better understood as postal address.
+More information about the subject can be found on [Home municiplity](./StructureDefinition-municipality-code.html).
 ##### Name

 Systems SHOULD populate the `.name.text` field and clients SHOULD use that version of the name,